Fibers add Flavor, Part II: 5d SCFTs, Gauge Theories, and Dualities: Coulomb Phases, Box Graphs, and 5d SCFTs

 It is useful to formulate the problem of finding the Coulomb branch phases of a 5d gauge theory in terms of so-called {\it Box Graphs} \cite{Hayashi:2014kca}, which provide a succinct combinatorial way to list all phases.

-The set of weights of each irreducible representation $\bm{R}$ of a group $G$ is generated by starting with a highest weight, $\lambda^{\text{hw}}$, and from that highest weight one repeatedly subtracts positive simple roots, following a simple prescription.
-Let us consider a weight $\lambda \in \bm{R}$, and a subwedge of the Weyl chamber such that
+The set of weights of each irreducible representation $\bm{R}$ of a group $G$ is generated by starting with a highest weight and from that highest weight one repeatedly subtracts positive simple roots, following a simple prescription.
+That is, if $\lambda$ is a weight of $\bm{R}$ then it can be written as the linear combination

-that is, $\lambda$ is associated to a definite, positive, sign in this phase.
-Then each weight, $\lambda^\prime$, which can be written as $\lambda$ minus a sum of positive simple roots will satisfy

-and will thus, of necessity, also be associated to a positive sign in this phase.
-Similar logic holds for the descendants for weights associated to a negative sign.
+where the $n_j$ are non-negative integers and $\lambda^{\text{hw}}$ is the highest weight of $\bm{R}$.
+This action of generating all the weights of a representation from the highest weight forms the weight diagram \cite{MR1153249} of the representation.
+For an irreducible representation the weight diagram is a connected directed graph where the nodes are the weights of the representation and there exists an edge between two nodes if the two weights differ only by a single positive simple root.
+We will use a particular presentation of this weight diagram, as explained in the following definition.

 {\definition An \emph{undecorated box graph} is a graphical depiction of the weight diagram \cite{MR1153249} for a representation $\bm{R}$ for a Lie algebra $\mathfrak{g}$.
 Each weight of $\bm{R}$ is represented by a box, and if two weights differ by the addition of a single simple positive root of $\mathfrak{g}$ then their boxes are adjacent. }